Don’t Buy the $90 Steam Deck Dock [Alternatives]

 How Does The Steam Deck Dock Compare With Its Competitors?

-Here’s how the official Dock compares to its competitors:
+Here’s a comparison of the official Dock versus its main competitors:

 FeaturesSteam Deck DockJSAUX HB0702NewQ Clip-On 5-in-1 DockSABRENT 6-Port Docking Station